aiijazfatima/dev-heatwave-aws-lakehouse/monitor-heatwave/monitor-heatwave.md

 ## Introduction

-The MySQL HeatWave console allows you to monitor the overall and per-node utilization of MySQL HeatWave hardware resources such as CPU, memory, and storage.
+The HeatWave console enables you to monitor the overall and per-node utilization of MySQL HeatWave hardware resources such as CPU, memory, and storage.
 It also provides a detailed breakdown of your resource consumption, such as data dictionary size, buffer pool size, and database connections.

 _Estimated Time:_ 10 minutes